Skip to main content

 Eni's transformation since 2014

-The following infographic summarizes the main business and financial KPIs.
+The following infographic summarises the key business and financial KPIs.

-Eni’s business and financial KPI trends from 2014 to 2024 .
-The infographic shows three of Eni’s key business and financial performance indicators (KPIs), comparing 2014 data with 2024 data.
-Business KPIs The first graph shows production in millions of barrels of oil equivalent per day (Mboe/d).
-In 2014, production was 1.58 Mboe/d, while in 2024 it rose to 1.71 Mboe/d, an 8% increase.
-The second graph describes installed renewable capacity in gigawatts (GW), defined as a "New business segment".
-In 2014, capacity was 0 GW, while in 2024 it reached 4.1 GW thanks to exponential growth.
-The third graph illustrates biorefining capacity in million tonnes per annum (MTPA), indicated as an area of "Strong growth".
-In 2014, capacity was 0.40 MTPA and significantly increased to 1.65 MTPA in 2024.
-Financial KPIs The infographic shows three of Eni’s key financial performance indicators (KPIs), comparing 2014 data with 2024 data.
+Business KPIs The infographic presents some of Eni’s business KPIs, with a comparison between 2014 and 2025 data.
+The first graph shows production in million barrels of oil equivalent per day (Mboe/d).
+In 2014, production was 1.58 Mboe/d, while in 2025 it reached 1.73 Mboe/d, a 9% increase.
+The second graph describes installed renewable capacity in gigawatts (GW).
+In 2014, capacity was 0 GW, while in 2025 it reached 5.8 GW.
+The third graph illustrates biorefining capacity in million tonnes per annum (MTPA), described as an area of strong growth.
+In 2014, capacity was 0.40 MTPA, while in 2025 it rose to 1.65 MTPA.
+Financial KPIs The infographic presents some of Eni’s financial KPIs, with a comparison between 2014 and 2025 data.
 The first graph shows capital expenditure (Capex) in billions of euros.
-In 2014, the value was 12.2 billion euros, falling to 8.8 billion in 2024, a 28% reduction.
-The second graph describes adjusted net profit (Net Profit adj) in billions of euros.
-The value went from 3.7 billion euros in 2014 to 5.3 billion in 2024, an increase of more than 1.4 times.
+In 2014, the value was 12.2 billion euros, falling to 8.5 billion euros in 2025, a 30% reduction.
+The second graph describes adjusted net profit in billions of euros.
+The value went from 3.7 billion euros in 2014 to 5 billion euros in 2025, an increase of more than 1.3 times.
 The third graph illustrates net debt in billions of euros.
-In 2014, it was 13.7 billion euros, while in 2024 it decreased to 12.2 billion, an 11% drop.
+In 2014, it was 13.7 billion euros, while in 2025 it decreased to 9.4 billion euros, a 31% drop.